Dawnflash/binance-trading-helper/README.md

 The script supports the following strategies to sell your coin with profit (default strategy is chosen with `DEFAULT_SELL_STRATEGY`):

-* `LIMIT` only allows limit sell orders to be made.
+* `LIMIT` only allows limit/OCO sell orders to be made.
 You are limited by Binance's upper profit limit which the script calculates before attempting to sell.
-A limit sell will be made if your `MIN_PROFIT` is lower or equal to the current limit.
+A limit/OCO sell will be made if your `MIN_PROFIT` is lower or equal to the current limit.
 Market sells won't be attempted.
 Using this strategy with very high profits might fail to create a successful order.
+OCO orders will be placed if you set `DEFAULT_STOP_LEVEL` higher than -100.
 * `MARKET` only allows market sell orders to be made.
 You are **not** limited by Binance's profit limits but there is no guarantee that you get the profit you desire.
 The script makes a market sell if the last traded price exceeds your target profit.
 Limit sell orders won't be attempted.
 * `HYBRID` allows both market and limit orders to be made.
 First, a market order is attempted if the last traded price is above your target profit, then a limit sell order is attempted if the upper limit matches your profit criteria (`MIN_PROFIT` and `PROFIT`).